 After lunch, we drive to our operations ranch.
 We collect and inventory all of the student’s personal items.
 We thoroughly go through all belongings, record and store all articles, and have the student review and sign off on what is collected.
 Personal items are returned upon graduation.
 Following inventory collection, the student is outfitted with brand new Open Sky gear.
 This detailed outfitting process sets our students up for success, ensuring they have all that they need to participate in all facets of the program.

 Once the student is outfitted with the appropriate gear and clothing, we pack everything up and head out to the field to meet the student’s team.
 When we get to the field, we provide guides with an update on how the student is doing, pass along medications to the appropriate staff, and detail any dietary, medical, or wellness needs.
 Once the student is with the team, we reach out to his or her admissions counselor to provide a detailed update on the intake process.

-A: The Transport Team is in regular communication with every department at Open Sky upon a new student’s arrival.
+A: Each Open Sky transport team is in regular communication with every department upon a new student’s arrival.
 This communication begins with the admissions counselor and transport manager connecting at least one day prior to admission to discuss arrival details and all pertinent information.
 Once the student arrives at Open Sky, we contact the student’s admission counselor every hour to provide an update on how the student is doing.
 Admissions counselors are in regular communication throughout the process with parents and referring professionals to relay these updates.

 Throughout the day we are also in communication with the field manager, providing regular updates on estimated arrival time and to provide a sense of how the student is doing throughout the process.
 We are also communicating with the Operations Team regarding special gear requests as well as the food coordinators to inform them of any specific dietary needs.
 Additionally, we are communicating with the family care coordinators and administrators in the office, ensuring all necessary paperwork has been completed.